AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: AgenticSCR: an Autonomous Agentic Secure Code Reviewer

 \subsection{Tool Use ($\mathcal{T}$)}

-AgenticSCR enables subagents to invoke external tools during analysis.
-These tools include repository inspection utilities, diff analyzers, and command-line interfaces.
-Tool calling ensures that reasoning is grounded in actual program artifacts rather than inferred solely from natural language descriptions.
-The outputs of tool calls are stored in working memory ($M_w$) and can be reused across reasoning steps.
-This interaction model enables the system to analyze realistic development contexts, such as incremental code changes, without overwhelming the language model with unnecessary information.
+AgenticSCR enables subagents to invoke external tools during analysis, including repository inspection utilities, diff analyzers, and command-line interfaces.
+Tool use is determined autonomously by the agent based on its current reasoning state rather than a fixed invocation order, grounding reasoning in actual program artifacts.
+Outputs from tool calls are stored in working memory ($M_w$) and reused across reasoning steps, supporting iterative and context-aware analysis.
+This interaction model allows the system to operate on realistic development contexts, such as incremental code changes, without exceeding the LLM context window.

-\begin{itemize} \item \texttt{open\_files}: load source files and security resource files. \item \texttt{expand\_code\_chunks}: selectively expand diff hunks and surrounding context. \item \texttt{grep}: locate security-relevant patterns in the repository. \item \texttt{expand\_folder}: inspect directory-level structure when needed. \item \texttt{bash} execute controlled shell commands (e.g., git diff, git remote show origin, git diff <base>...HEAD). \end{itemize}
+\begin{itemize} \item \texttt{open\_files}: load source files and security resource files. \item \texttt{expand\_code\_chunks}: selectively expand diff hunks and surrounding context. \item \texttt{grep}: locate security-relevant patterns in the repository. \item \texttt{expand\_folder}: inspect directory-level structure when needed. \item \texttt{bash} execute controlled shell commands (e.g., \texttt{git diff}, \texttt{git remote show origin}, \texttt{git diff <base>...HEAD}). \end{itemize}